 12. Climb Queenstown Hill

-This hike is a lot easier than Ben Lomond and only takes about one hour from the city center to reach the top.
+This hike is a lot easier than Ben Lomond and only takes about 1-1.5 hours from the city center to reach the top.
 If you don’t feel brave enough (or don’t have the time) to hike Ben Lomond, climbing Queenstown Hill is just as interesting, especially if you climb the hill for sunrise.
+You’ll pass through pine forests and see the famous Basket of Dreams sculpture.
+There are placards where you can learn more about the landscape and the area’s history.
+From the top, you’ll get incredible views of the area, including many of Queenstown’s landmarks.
 It’s safe to do in the winter too.

 13. Drive to Moke Lake

 Located 30-minutes from Queenstown, this lake sees very few international tourists.
 It’s a tranquil place surrounded by mountains in the middle of nowhere.
 You can swim or fish and hike around the lake.
+There’s a trail that will take you all the way around the lake in 2-3 hours.
+It’s a total of about 6 km (3.7 miles) with a few gradients and boardwalk sections but is good for most hikers.
+You can also go mountain biking here.
 There’s nothing else around, making it a good place to relax.
-You can camp here too, with basic plots starting at 15 NZD per person.
+You can camp here too.

 14. Drive to Glenorchy